Modge Podge alone is NOT a sealer

 The graphic for this blog post might be alarming to see, but that's exactly the reason we made it the featured image.

 Some rock painters were asking why their painted rocks weren't drying clear, or why they felt sticky to the touch even days after sealing them.
+Some were even asking why none of their rocks ever get posted as found.
 We started to ask questions about how they were sealing their rocks.
 The common theme: Modge Podge.

 The purpose of this post is in no way to tell you to stop using Modge Podge.
 Modge Podge is a wonderful product that works well for so many craft projects, except when it comes time to seal your painted rocks.
 It's essentially a glue, which means once your rock is set outdoors and the sun shines its rays of light on it or it gets rained on, it'll look like the photo above. ☹️